Here is our waiver, network waiver, and waiver rules: Boise LAN Release and Waiver of Liability

 This is not the wattage rating of your power supply unit but the amount that is pulled from the power supply while under heavy load.

-This is the same power rules as enforced at PDXLAN who has run 500+ man LAN parties for over 15 years.
+This is the same power rules as enforced at PDXLAN who has run 500+ person LAN parties for over 15 years.
+Their rules are as follows:

 Do NOT bring: